barelyaiden/srh-helper/README.md

 ```
 - **Make sure to replace `insertYourTestBotTokenHere` with your own test bot account's token.**
 - **Do not share your test bot account's token as that will allow others to run their own (and very likely malicious) code on your test bot account.**
+4. Modify the `config.json` file with your own client and guild IDs.
+5. To deploy commands:
+- For rapid testing run the `node deploy-guild-commands.js` command in your terminal.
+- **THIS WILL REGISTER YOUR COMMANDS ONLY IN YOUR TESTING SERVER, THE ID OF WHICH YOU WILL HAVE TO PROVIDE IN THE CONFIGURATION FILE.**
-4. To deploy commands run the deployment script by using the `node deploy-commands.js` command in your terminal and let it finish.
+- For registering commands globally run the `deploy-global-commands.js` command in your terminal.
+- **THIS WILL ALLOW YOUR COMMANDS TO BE RUN ON ANY SERVER THE BOT IS IN.**
-5. To start the bot use the `node .` command in your terminal (and stop the bot by using `Ctrl + C` inside your terminal).
+6. To start the bot use the `node .` command in your terminal (and stop the bot by using `Ctrl + C` inside your terminal).